GMT (GMT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GMT Historical Price

-According to the latest data gathered on GMT live price page, the current price of GMT is 0.060661USD.
-The circulating supply of GMT(GMT) is 2.82B GMT , giving it a market capitalization of $170.53M.
+According to the latest data gathered on GMT live price page, the current price of GMT is 0.054656USD.
+The circulating supply of GMT(GMT) is 2.82B GMT , giving it a market capitalization of $154.01M.

 The GMT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GMT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.